cbellini/manager-readme/README.md

   - this can be flexible
 - I like using 1:1s to check-in on how you're doing, what you need from me, personnel issues, broad strategy questions discuss, PD
 - doesn't have to include status updates if you don't want
-- we'll keep track of the topics that we talk about in a OneNote notebook that only you and I have access to
+- we'll keep track of the topics that we talk about in a document notebook that only you and I have access to
 - once a quarter, we'll review your work progress against broader goals that we've established, as well tie them to company initiatives

 ## Nuance / Errata (aka: people are complicated and I'm no different)